 The brilliant Black author warned us that his recollections were often impaired, not by an aging mind but by the collective trauma of a nation ripped apart by race.

 On September 4, 1957, Herman Counts, a professor of theology at North Carolina’s Johnson C. Smith University, planned to drop off his daughter in the circle in front of Harding High School, which she was attending for the first time.
 Located off of West Fifth Street at the edge of downtown Charlotte, Harding was built in 1935 and stood as an important part of the city’s landscape.
 It had been segregated since its founding, but in 1957 Harding finally faced the difficult challenge laid down by the 1955 Supreme Court decision in Brown v.
 Board of Education.
-Like most schools in the South, Harding resisted desegregation, and its students were prepared to resist the arrival of its first black student, Dorothy “Dot” Counts.
+Like most schools in the South, Harding resisted desegregation, and its students were prepared to resist the arrival of its first Black student, Dorothy “Dot” Counts.

 In anticipation of unrest, Charlotte police barricaded the main road to the school, so Dot had to get out and walk.
 Herman’s friend Edwin Thompkins rode in the car with them and offered to join Dot while her dad parked.
 Herman looked at his daughter as she opened the door and reminded her of what he always told his family: “Hold your head high.”
 He knew what she would face on the way into the building.
 Daily threats had set the stage for what was about to happen.

 With Thompkins walking slightly behind her, Dorothy Counts, wearing a new red and yellow dress made by her grandmother, with a long bow that flowed beyond her waist, waded into a sea of white rage.
-She was only fifteen years old, one of four black students chosen to integrate the schools in Charlotte.
+She was only fifteen years old, one of four Black students chosen to integrate the schools in Charlotte.
 The other three didn’t face much resistance, because the White Citizens’ Council had chosen Harding as the place to make their stand.
 And stand they did.
 Dot Counts confronted a wave of hatred that morning, and it was captured by the camera of Don Sturkey, a photographer for The Charlotte Observer.
-As she walked toward the school, white students, their faces contorted with hatred and unmistakable glee, screamed, “Nigger go back home” and “Go back to Africa, burrhead!”
+As she walked toward the school, white students, their faces contorted with hatred and unmistakable glee, screamed, “N----- go back home” and “Go back to Africa, burrhead!”
 They threw sticks and chunks of ice.
 They spat on her new dress.
 The police refused to protect her, staying at the other end of the street and watching the spectacle from a distance.
 No school officials or teachers were present to calm the crowd or escort Dorothy to class.
 Instead, with her head held high on her lanky five-foot-ten-and-a-half-inch frame, her brow furled with an intense stare that perhaps hid her fear, and her mouth twisted in a manner that revealed her horror and utter disgust, Dot walked a racist gauntlet to enter Harding High School.